wu87988622/ohara/docs/src/rest_interface.md

 1. group (**string**) — group of this ftp information.
 It is a optional argument, and the default value of group is "default"

 > the string value can't be empty or null. the port should be small than 65535 and larger than zero.
+> the default value of group is "default"

 **Example Request**